Blichmann Engineering BoilerMaker HopBlocker Hop Filter

 While designed to complement BoilerMaker™ brew kettles, the HopBlocker™ can be installed in any manufacturer's kettle or keg.

-Note: The HopBlocker is designed for use with pellet hops only.
+NOTE: The HopBlocker is designed for use with pellet hops only.
 Whole/loose hops will plug the unit.
 While using whole hops, or a mix of whole and pellet hops, you must bag your whole hops in a large muslin grain bag.
-This will not effect the utilization rate and will result in significantly less wort loss.
+This will not affect the utilization rate and will result in significantly less wort loss.

-- Install the HopBlocker™ into the pot using the snap-in dip tube.
-This takes only a few seconds.
+1. Install the HopBlocker™ into the kettle using the snap-in dip tube.

-- At flameout, vigorously stir the wort with the paddle to create a whirlpool.
-This encourages the hops and trub particulates to settle to the bottom center of the pot away from the HopBlocker™.
+3. At flameout, vigorously stir the wort with a paddle to create a whirlpool.
+This encourages the hops and trub particulates to settle to the center of the kettle, away from the HopBlocker™.

-- Use your paddle to hold the filter down and quickly pull the shield up with a gloved finger or a racking cane (or something similar) so that it is out of the wort completely.
+7. Use your paddle to hold the filter down and quickly pull the shield up with a gloved finger or a racking cane to expose the fine filter on the bottom of the HopBlocker™.
 It is important to quickly complete steps 6 and 7 so you do not lose the siphon, which will stop the flow.

 Loose leaf hops generally plug the coarse screen.
 Therefore, we highly recommend using large muslin grain bags to avoid plugging.
 In addition, you lose a large amount of wort from leaf-hops absorption.
-Using a bag, you can squeeze most of this out with a neglible affect on hop utilization and significantly easier cleanup.
-This method does not work for pellet hops because they pass through openings in the muslin bag.
-And finer mesh screens do not freely allow wort to pass so hop utilization is negatively effected.
+Using a bag